ELEQ-STW/LSC_TEMP/README.md

 The script should install the Micropython binaries and put the local files in the filesystem.

-_The script uses the Python packages [adafruit-ampy](https://pypi.org/project/adafruit-ampy/) and [esptool](https://docs.espressif.com/projects/esptool/en/latest/esp32/).
+_The script uses the Python packages [adafruit-ampy][AMPY] and [esptool](https://docs.espressif.com/projects/esptool/en/latest/esp32/).
 Click on the links to see more information about the packages._

 Before the ESP32 device can be used, the third-party libaries umqtt.simple2 and umqtt.robust2 need to be installed.
 First of all, download and install the following tool: [PuTTY][PuTTY].